appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Display-data-from-kafka.md

 1. Select a WebSocket library or framework based on your preferred programming language, and decide whether to set up the WebSocket server locally or on a cloud platform (e.g., AWS, Azure, Google Cloud).

-2. Install required packages for Kafka and WebSocket setup.
+2. Install a Kafka client library and a WebSocket server library in your local development environment or on your cloud server.

 <dd>